hygieia/hygieia/pages/hygieia/setup.md

 ## Download or Clone Hygieia

 If you do not already have Hygieia installed, you can fork and clone Hygieia from the [GitHub repo](https://github.com/capitalone/Hygieia).
-Make sure that you also download the [hygieia-core](https://github.com/Hygieia/hygieia-core) and [api] (https://github.com/Hygieia/api).
+Make sure that you also download the [hygieia-core](https://github.com/Hygieia/hygieia-core) and [api](https://github.com/Hygieia/api).

-For information on forking a repository, see the [**Fork a repo**] (https://help.github.com/en/articles/fork-a-repo) section of GitHub's Documentation.
+For information on forking a repository, see the [**Fork a repo**](https://help.github.com/en/articles/fork-a-repo) section of GitHub's Documentation.
 For information on cloning a repository, see the [**Cloning a Repository**](https://help.github.com/articles/cloning-a-repository/) section of GitHub's Documentation.

 ## Build Hygieia